The Many-Worlds Interpretation of Quantum Mechanics

 Everett’s Proposal

-In 1957 Hugh Everett, a graduate student at Princeton University, published a new interpretation of quantum mechanics.
-It is now known as Everett’s many‑worlds interpretation.
+In 1957, Hugh Everett, then a graduate student at Princeton University, proposed a new interpretation of quantum mechanics.
+Today it is known as Everett’s many-worlds interpretation.

-A commentary on Everett’s original paper can be found here:
+A commentary on Everett’s original paper is available here:

 Everett’s Many-Worlds Interpretation (2019/2/11)

 Imagine placing a single electron inside a box.
-Quantum mechanics says the electron spreads throughout the box like a wave, called the wave function.
-When someone looks inside, the electron appears at one spot and the wave function seems to collapse there.
+According to quantum mechanics, the electron spreads throughout the box as a wave, called the wave function.
+When someone looks inside, the electron is found at a single location, and the wave function appears to collapse there.

-One might think, “The electron was always a particle and the wave only gives probabilities.”
-That is incorrect.
-Alain Aspect’s 1982 experiment ruled out such hidden‑variable explanations.
-Before measurement, the electron truly is spread out as a wave.
+It may be tempting to think, “The electron was always a particle; the wave only represented our uncertainty.”
+However, Alain Aspect’s 1982 experiment ruled out a broad class of local hidden-variable explanations.
+Before measurement, the electron must be treated as genuinely spread out like a wave.

-Collapse is deeply puzzling.
-If the box is divided into two chambers, the electron’s wave occupies both.
-Open one chamber and you may—or may not—find the electron there.
+Wave-function collapse is deeply puzzling.
+Suppose the box is divided into two chambers.
+The electron’s wave function extends into both chambers.
+If we open one chamber, we may or may not find the electron there.

 Wave Function Inside a Box

-If the electron is found, the wave function contracts to that point; if not, it contracts into the opposite chamber.
-The fact that the wave changes even when the electron is not seen is stranger still.
+If the electron is found, the wave function collapses to that chamber.
+If it is not found, the wave function collapses into the other chamber.
+The fact that the wave function changes even when the electron is not directly seen makes the situation even stranger.

-Everett suggested the wave function never collapses.
-If we describe an electron with a wave function, observers must be described the same way.
-When someone observes the electron, the observer splits into
+Everett proposed that the wave function never collapses.
+If an electron is described by a wave function, then observers should also be described by wave functions.
+When an observer measures the electron, the observer effectively branches into

 1. Observer A, who sees the electron at position x